Go to the main page content

 The five houses of the Bonn Museum Mile celebrate a big family festival.
 Admission to all exhibitions is free!

-The complete program from May onwards at www.museumsmeilebonn.de
+The complete program as of May at www.museumsmeilebonn.de

-Art Night on Museum Square/Saturday_Late_Art - Who We Are
+Art Night at Museum Square/Saturday_Late_Art - Who We Are

-On the occasion of the Museumsmeilenfest at the Bundeskunsthalle and the Kunstmuseum Bonn
+To the Museumsmeilenfest at the Bundeskunsthalle and the Kunstmuseum Bonn.

 Guided tour, reading, talk